diegommcc/digitalDLSorteR/cran-comments.md

 * checking package dependencies ...
 NOTE
   Packages suggested but not available for checking:
-    'digitalDLSorteRdata', 'digitalDLSorteRmodels'
+    'digitalDLSorteRmodels'

-  digitalDLSorteRdata and digitalDLSorteRmodels are the data packages for digitalDLSorteR, so the last relies on them, as these data are required for examples, tests, vignettes and pre-trained deconvolution models.
+  digitalDLSorteRmodels are the data packages for digitalDLSorteR, so the last relies on them, as these data are required for examples, tests, vignettes and pre-trained deconvolution models.
 These packages have been included as Suggests as digitalDLSorteR can be used without